Once your company is established, several administrative steps must be completed. We support you with:

 It would be interesting to see if the 30% ruling is possible.
 In that case, it is important if, when, and how long you may have already lived in the Netherlands.
 Another important question is whether you have already registered with the municipality.
 We would also need to know whether your US company is a separate entity that can pay out dividends.
 In that case, are you currently receiving a salary from the company?
 What level of revenue would the company generate?
 If we have your answers we are happy to give you specific business tax advice.

-If you are thinking of starting business in The Netherlands many legal and fiscal aspects will have to be taken into account.
+If you are thinking of starting a business in The Netherlands many legal and fiscal aspects will have to be taken into account.
 Decisions taken when starting a business often have long-term consequences – either positively or negatively.
 International business structures need careful tax planning in order to design the most tax efficient structure.
 Therefore it is important to acquire professional advice.
 You can contact us for advice.

 • assisting with incorporation and registering with the Chamber of Commerce;